xschen-beb/CyberThreat-Eval/output/Monti Ransomware Unleashes a New Encryptor for Linux.md

 Mitigation:
 1. Implement multifactor authentication (MFA) to prevent attackers from moving laterally within the network.
 2. Follow the 3-2-1 backup rule: Create three copies of your data, store them in two different formats, and keep one copy offsite.
-3. Employ advanced security solutions such as Trend Vision Oneô, Trend Cloud Oneô ñ Workload Security, Trend Microô Deep Discoveryô Email Inspector, and Trend Micro Apex Oneô.
+3. Employ advanced security solutions such as Trend Vision One‚Ñ¢, Trend Cloud One‚Ñ¢ ‚Äì Workload Security, Trend Micro‚Ñ¢ Deep Discovery‚Ñ¢ Email Inspector, and Trend Micro Apex One‚Ñ¢.
 4. Regularly update and patch systems to close vulnerabilities that ransomware can exploit.

 Detection Signature: